pachyderm/pachyderm/README.md

 might look like in [#16](https://github.com/pachyderm-io/pfs/issues/16).

 ## More RESTful API
-Pfs' API now consists of 3 RESTful endpoints which allow for manipulation of pfs' primitives.
+Pfs's API now consists of 3 RESTful endpoints which correspond to pfs's core primitives.

 - `/file` (was `/pfs`)
 - `/commit`